Major transport incident

 Several busy rail services run from stations across our area including the Midland Main Line, East Midlands Railway and Thameslink Route.

-The emergency services regularly engage with the rail service providers and other responding agencies to plan and prepare for any possible emergencies.
+Emergency services work with the rail service providers and other partners to plan and prepare for emergencies.

 Air Transport Network